hCaptcha/hcaptcha-loader/README.md

 ```

 ### CDN
-The hCaptcha Loader targetted for older browsers can also be imported via a CDN by leveraging UNPKG](https://www.unpkg.com/), see example below.
+The hCaptcha Loader targeted for older browsers can also be imported via CDN by using UNPKG](https://www.unpkg.com/), see example below.

 ```html